mono/md-website/developers/articles/creating-a-simple-add-in.md

 }
 ```

-We also need to define the enum for the command id.
+We also need to define the enum for the command ID.

 ``` csharp
 namespace DateInserter